jessesquires/talks/2016/09-23 140 Proposals in 30 minutes/140_proposals_in_30_minutes.md

 ~2 years of Swift

-^It's only been 2 years!
+^2 years!
 Tons of changes.
+3.0 release last week!

 ---